KevinMKang/GhostTown/README.md

 # GhostTown
 A game for TOJAM 2015.

 A video game developed by Phoebe Zhou, Jerry Xu, Kevin Kang, and Justin Duong for TOJAM 2015.
-Featuered here : https://itch.io/jam/tojam-10/rate/25181.
+Featured here : https://itch.io/jam/tojam-10/rate/25181.

 Developed using Java and Swing.
 Development was done across three days.